Matt1270/consultDash/README.md

 `$ curl -sL https://deb.nodesource.com/setup_13.x | sudo -E bash -`

 point-rpi has to be removed also, just too be sure everything is clean.
-`$ sudo apt-get install -y nodejs&&sudo apt-get autoremove -y&&sudo apt-get upgrade -y`
+`$ sudo apt-get install -y unclutter,nodejs&&sudo apt-get autoremove -y&&sudo apt-get upgrade -y`

 This command will check that you have the correct version: